 Best Saltwater Fishing Podcast

 Tom Rowland began his career as a fly fishing guide in Wyoming, but following the allure of saltwater fishing and became one of the most noteworthy figures in the sport.
 His podcast show covers everything from fitness to hunting and plenty of saltwater fishing information.
-Tom is a true ‘alpha-male’ who features guests that discuss ways you can improve your fishing game, health and life in general.
+Tom is a true ‘alpha male’ who features guests who discuss ways you can improve your fishing game, health, and life in general.

-Whether you’re an aspiring fishing charter captain, or just a saltwater fishing enthusiast, the Captain’s Collective Fishing Podcast is one that every deep-sea fishing fanatic must listen to.
+Whether you’re an aspiring fishing charter captain or just a saltwater fishing enthusiast, the Captain’s Collective Fishing Podcast is one that every deep-sea fishing fanatic must listen to.
 This podcast features incredible stories from real fishing guides and captains, as well as useful tips and bits of wisdom that are both entertaining and informational.
-The Captain’s Collective is a solid resource for understanding fish patterns and habits at certain times of the year in different regions.
+The Captain’s Collective is a solid resource for understanding fish patterns and habits in different regions at certain times of the year.

 When you can’t be on the water, the next best thing you can do to become a better angler is listening to fishing podcast shows like Bite Me.
 Hosted by Capt.
 Scott Null and John Lopez, this one offers a load of useful tips and techniques related to inshore and offshore saltwater fishing.
 The show tackles some of the toughest subjects related to saltwater fishing and provides useful tips that you can put to use on the water.